Improwised/kb.repairrabbit.github.io/content/data-backup/how-to-take-data-backup-for-the-stock-history.md

 Select date for data backup  is required.
 ![How to take data backup for the stock history?](/images/data_backup_stock_history/select_date.png)

-click “Select range ”
+“Select range ”
 ![How to take data backup for the stock history?](/images/data_backup_stock_history/select_range.png)

-Click “export ”
+“Export ”
 ![How to take data backup for the stock history?](/images/data_backup_stock_history/click_export.png)

 Your data back up has been saved in your system settings.